graziano-giuliani/ChymScripts/README.md

 * NCO tools (https://nco.sourceforge.net/)
 * CHyM model source code (https://github.com/ICTP/CHyM)
 * original python scripts.

+In the below, the target is to obtain a (0.06 x 0.06) regular latitude longitude resolution gridded dataset over the joint Mediterranean and Black Sea basins, with extent from upper left corner point [-5.79,55.89] in lon, lat coordinates in degrees, to the bottom right corner point with coordinates [46.29,28.23] again in lon,lat in degrees.

+The procedure followed is:

 1) merge EU and AF hydrosheds DEM datasets at 3s over the MED.
 This step must be performed if your domain area extends over multiple source tiles.